 Sam Wolk is a new media artist living in New York.
-His work explores crossovers between analog and digital media in the realm of generative systems, engaging a variety of forms, including 16mm film, bookmaking, audiovisual and interactive installation, performance, archival research, and experimental animation.
-His work has been presented at the Österreichisches Filmmuseum (Vienna, AT), Beton7 (Athens, GR), the Carpenter Center for the Visual Arts (MA), dA Center for the Arts Pomona (CA), John Knowles Paine Concert Hall (MA), the Loeb Experimental Theatre (MA), and elsewhere.
+His practice hybridizes analog and digital media and explores generative systems through a variety of forms, including 16mm film, bookmaking, audiovisual and interactive installation, performance, archival research, and experimental animation.
+He is especially interested in the role of integrating the body into the performance of electronic and experimental music.